-The three airports that Sun Country Hawaii flights start from already have a range of flights and airlines.
-And just how Hawaii bound California and Oregon customers will perceive Sun Country compared with Alaska Airlines, Hawaiian Airlines and the legacy carriers, still remains to be seen.
+The routes that Sun Country Hawaii flew were already well-served.
+And just how Hawaii-bound California and Oregon customers perceived LCC Sun Country, compared with Hawaii-centric Alaska Airlines and Hawaiian Airlines, popular Southwest Airlines and the legacy carriers, was always in doubt.

 Sun Country led by Allegiant’s Jude Bricker

-“The addition of Honolulu to the family of Sun Country destinations gives our travelers the opportunity to experience the unique culture and history of Hawaii.” — Jude Bricker, Sun Country Airlines’ president and CEO.
+When Sun Country Hawaii flights were first announced, company president Jude Bricker said, “the addition of Honolulu to the family of Sun Country destinations gives our travelers the opportunity to experience the unique culture and history of Hawaii.”

-Bricker was the Chief Operating Offer and “brains” behind Allegiant’s desire to fly to Hawaii.
-We met Jude when Allegiant was preparing to come here, and we were impressed by him and his smarts and determination.
-His preferred model is one of basic low cost entry price, together with a menu of discretionary charges.
+As you may recall, Bricker was the Chief Operating Offer and “the brains” behind Allegiant’s desire to fly to Hawaii.
+We met Jude when Allegiant was preparing to come here, and we were impressed by him, his smarts and determination.
+His preferred model is one of basic low cost entry prices, together with a menu of discretionary charges.

 The airline has had a series of issues that Bricker has had to deal with.
-Those included stranding 250 passengers in Mexico in April 2018.
-In addition they made recent news for a failed attempt to change from employees to lower cost contractors for a myriad of ground services.
-These did nothing to inspire confidence within its loyal Minneapolis custom base and they reverted back to employees.
+Those included previously stranding 250 passengers in Mexico.
+Also, they made news for a failed attempt to change from employees to lower cost contractors for a myriad of ground services.
+These did nothing to inspire confidence within its loyal Minneapolis customer base, and they ultimately reverted to employees.

 Contrasting Sun Country and Allegiant.

-These two airlines are not birds of a feather.
-For example, Allegiant flew to Hawaii on old, unreliable and uncomfortable 757 aircraft.
-Sun Country uses current generation 737-800 aircraft configured similarly to other airlines flying to Hawaii.
+These two airlines aren’t birds of a feather.
+For example, Allegiant flew to Hawaii on old, unreliable and uncomfortable 757 aircraft when they attempted to serve Hawaii.
+Sun Country, however, used current generation 737-800 aircraft configured similarly to other airlines flying to Hawaii.
 These offer 150 economy seats with 31 to 33 inches of pitch and 12 first class seats with 37 to 39 inches.

 About Sun Country.

-Through multiple owners and multiple fleets, the company has struggled to find its niche.
+Through multiple owners and multiple fleets, Sun Country has often struggled to find a niche.
 It has incurred bankruptcies and a complete closure in 2001.
-Thereafter a group of investors purchased the assets out of bankruptcy and Sun Country was restarted.
+Thereafter, a group of investors purchased the assets out of bankruptcy and Sun Country was restarted.